-Patrick Higgins, who was a member of the UTEP football staff from 1998-2003 under Charlie Bailey and Gary Nord, has returned to the Sun City as offensive coordinator and quarterbacks coach.
+Patrick Higgins, who was a member of the UTEP football staff from 1998-2003 under Charlie Bailey and Gary Nord, returned to the Sun City a decade later as offensive coordinator and quarterbacks coach.

-He has coached in nine bowl games - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl and 2013 Heart of Dallas Bowl.
-He has also coached 15 players who have signed NFL contracts.
+Higgins has coached in 10 bowl games previously - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl, 2013 Heart of Dallas Bowl and 2014 New Mexico Bowl.
+He has also coached 17 players who have signed NFL contracts.

 He was also Purdue's interim offensive coordinator for the final three games of the 2012 regular season with Nord sidelined due to a back injury.